snat-s/m/classify_metadata/README.md

 I know that this url is going to be education or technology adjacent.
 For now, lets just say its education because it has the "Introduction" part in its name.

-Here is where the bit of prompt engineering that I used enters the picture:
+Here is where the bit of prompt engineering that I used enters the picture.

 ### Few shot prompting